crane919/fireflies/README.md

     <figure>
         <img src="reports/report_img/in_range_std_1.png"
             title="Figure 7">
-        <figcaption>Figure 7.
+        <p>Figure 7.
 A parameter sweep of agent influence range showing the number of
     time steps needed to synchronize against the given influence range.
 The error bars have been added to show the standard deviation at each data point.
 The set parameters for this model are: Grid size: 30, Number of agents: 60, Travel step:
-    6, Clock cycle: 10, Max time steps: 100,000.</figcaption>
+    6, Clock cycle: 10, Max time steps: 100,000.</p>
     </figure>
 </div>